xrdocs/programmability/_blogs/Dial-in-MDT-with-TIG.md

 Cisco-IOS-XR-infra-statsd-oper:infra-statistics/interfaces/interface/latest/generic-counters
 ```

-The presence of the 'mdt-db' database within InfluxDB is apparent.
-This aligns with the database mentioned in the 'telegraf.conf' file within the output section.
+<p align="justify">The presence of the 'mdt-db' database within InfluxDB is apparent.
+This aligns with the database mentioned in the 'telegraf.conf' file within the output section.</p>

-The following sensor-path as a measurement above shows that InfluxDB successfully stores the streamed data from our NCS 5500 device.
+<p align="justify">The following sensor-path as a measurement above shows that InfluxDB successfully stores the streamed data from our NCS 5500 device.</p></p>

 ```
 Cisco-IOS-XR-infra-statsd-oper:infra-statistics/interfaces/interface/latest/generic-counters
 ```

-Next, we'll create graphs utilizing InfluxDB data on Grafana.
+<p align="justify">Next, we'll create graphs utilizing InfluxDB data on Grafana.</p>

-To access the Grafana dashboard, enter 'http://10.30.111.165:3000/' into your browser's URL field.
+<p align="justify">To access the Grafana dashboard, enter 'http://10.30.111.165:3000/' into your browser's URL field.
 Keep in mind that this IP address corresponds to the server running Grafana, followed by the relevant port number.
-Your configuration might have a different address and port.
+Your configuration might have a different address and port.</p>

 ![login.png]({{site.baseurl}}/images/login.png)

-Upon accessing the Grafana dashboard, a login prompt will appear, requiring a username and password.
+<p align="justify">Upon accessing the Grafana dashboard, a login prompt will appear, requiring a username and password.
 Use the credentials specified in the 'docker-compose.yml' file under the 'environment' section of the 'Grafana' service.
-In this case, both the username and password are 'admin'.
+In this case, both the username and password are 'admin'.</p>

 ![login-creds.png]({{site.baseurl}}/images/login-creds.png)

-Utilize the provided username and password.
-You'll be prompted to update your password; however, you can select 'skip' to proceed to the home page.
+<p align="justify">Utilize the provided username and password.
+You'll be prompted to update your password; however, you can select 'skip' to proceed to the home page.</p>

 ![homepage.png]({{site.baseurl}}/images/homepage.png)

-Now, let's set up the data source for Grafana.
+<p align="justify">Now, let's set up the data source for Grafana.
 To achieve this, click on the 'Add your first data source' widget.
-Then, apply the filter to locate 'InfluxDB' and proceed to select it.
+Then, apply the filter to locate 'InfluxDB' and proceed to select it.</p>

 ![add-source.png]({{site.baseurl}}/images/add-source.png)

-Assign a name of your choice to the source.
+<p align="justify">Assign a name of your choice to the source.
 Opt for 'InfluxQL' as the query language.
 For the HTTP URL, input 'http://10.30.111.165:8086'.
 Leave out the Auth and Custom HTTP Headers sections.
 In the 'InfluxDB Details', add the 'mdt-db' database.
-Finally, click on 'Save & Test'.
+Finally, click on 'Save & Test'.</p>

 ![source-detail1.png]({{site.baseurl}}/images/source-detail1.png)

 ![source-detail2.png]({{site.baseurl}}/images/source-detail2.png)

-The message 'Datasource is working.
-1 measurement found' confirms that Grafana has successfully established a connection to the 'mdt-db' database within InfluxDB.
+<p align="justify">The message 'Datasource is working.
+1 measurement found' confirms that Grafana has successfully established a connection to the 'mdt-db' database within InfluxDB.</p>

-Next, a dashboard will be created through the subsequent steps:
+<p align="justify">Next, a dashboard will be created through the subsequent steps:</p>

 ![homepage.png]({{site.baseurl}}/images/homepage.png)

-Access the 'Home' page and select the 'Dashboards' widget.
-Click on 'Add visualization', pick your data source (in this case, 'mdt-influx'), and the subsequent page will appear.
+<p align="justify">Access the 'Home' page and select the 'Dashboards' widget.
+Click on 'Add visualization', pick your data source (in this case, 'mdt-influx'), and the subsequent page will appear.</p>

 ![add-visual.png]({{site.baseurl}}/images/add-visual.png)

 ![select-data-source.png]({{site.baseurl}}/images/select-data-source.png)

-Select 'select measurement', and the sensor-path configured using the sensor-group will be visible.
-Choose that sensor-path
+<p align="justify">Select 'select measurement', and the sensor-path configured using the sensor-group will be visible.
+Choose that sensor-path.</p>

 ![select-measurement.png]({{site.baseurl}}/images/select-measurement.png)

-Then, click on 'field(value)', and opt for 'bytes-received'.
-This action will generate the graph at the top.
+<p align="justify">Then, click on 'field(value)', and opt for 'bytes-received'.
+This action will generate the graph at the top.</p>

 ![initial-graph.png]({{site.baseurl}}/images/initial-graph.png)

 ![final-graph.png]({{site.baseurl}}/images/final-graph.png)

-Feel free to experiment with this query, and you'll observe the graph corresponding to your query modifications.
+<p align="justify">Feel free to experiment with this query, and you'll observe the graph corresponding to your query modifications.</p>